mlhubca/lab/bank-churn/Readme.md

 |16| TwitterID |  double |
 |17| CHURN_LABEL |  string |

 The data set has 6001 rows of data.
-CHURN is the label (target variable).
+'CHURN' is the label column, i.e. target variable.

 ### Exercise Summary